 A visit to the Market Hall of Chania should never be without lunch.
 About six small restaurants in the hall offer traditional Cretan dishes.
 Most of the clients in the tavernas are locals.
 The food is very reasonably priced.
-We had excellent octopus with chips, rice and onion for only 6.50 euro (year 2017).
+We had excellent octopus with chips, rice and onion for only about 7 euro (year 2021).

 It is best to go to the tavern where many locals are.
 One of the restaurants specializes in seafood.

 State of the information: Summer 2017 to 2021